zak-rockerfeller/Memehub/README.md

 # Memehub

 Do you love memes?

 Of course you do.
 Memehub is a social platform I created for sharing memes.

+Flutter and Laravel have been used to design the front-end and back-end respectively.

 ![Screenshot_20220724-102250](https://user-images.githubusercontent.com/55271909/181754660-2ff18108-8cb2-4bda-ae33-289b2d14c9e0.jpg)